 To facilitate communication and ensure receipt of grades and important notifications, students should notify instructor and student services immediately upon change of address, name, or phone number.
 Addresses and phone number updates can be made through the student's My LTC Student Center.
+Students are asked to verify their address prior to enrolling in courses each semester.
 Name changes must be completed in-person at Student Services.
+A student whose physical location is outside of Wisconsin may not successfully partake in the program.